percona/pmm/docs/details/dashboards/dashboard-mysql-replication-summary.md

 This metric shows the number of the last error in the SQL Thread encountered which caused replication to stop.

 One of the more common errors is *Error: 1022 Duplicate Key Entry*.
 In such a case replication is attempting to update a row that already exists on the secondary.
-The SQL Thread will stop replication in order to avoid data corruption.
+The SQL Thread will stop replication to avoid data corruption.

 ## Read only